-I still have no real idea how I ended up backstage at Sydney Fashion Week, but I was mesmerised by every minute of it.
+I still have no real idea how I ended up backstage at Sydney Fashion Week, but I was mesmerized by every minute of it.

 It had nothing to do with the clothes.